Freedom of information

-- A description of the information you wish to obtain
+- a detailed description of the information you wish to obtain

-When we get a request for information, we have to respond promptly within 20 working days.
-We will consider your request, and let you know if we can provide the information you requested, or explain why we can't.
+We will consider your request, and let you know if we can provide the information you requested or explain why we can't.

 A request for information may only be refused if: